Decade 1700-1709

 The collection hobby is the prerogative of an elite of rich courtiers.
 Made in pairs and inlaid in partie and contre-partie, these small pieces of furniture are among the most lavishly decorated works of the master.

-One of these pairs, 102 cm high, is estimated € 1.5 M, for sale on September 26 in Paris by Europ Auction.
+One of these pairs, 102 cm high, was sold for € 2.85M from a lower estimate of € 1.5 M by Europ Auction on September 26, 2012.
 It is dated from Louis XIV reign without further accuracy.
+The sale was declared fraudulent in 2014 by the Conseil des Ventes.

 Each cabinet has twelve drawers in three columns, each column being hidden behind a panel.
 The panel on front side opens in a luxurious surrounding of bronzes.
 It is decorated with a vase of flowers in inlaid copper, tin and tortoiseshell.
 The other two panels, one on each lateral side of the cabinet, are decorated with simulated drawers, a very nice proof of the humor of their creator.

 This shape of furniture has been successful throughout the eighteenth century, especially with Etienne Levasseur who was the best successor to the Boulle family.
-A pair of cabinets stamped by Levasseur circa 1785 was sold CHF 1.5 million including premium by the same auction house on June 23, 2010 in Geneva.
+A pair of cabinets stamped by Levasseur circa 1785 was sold CHF 1.5M by the same auction house on June 23, 2010.

 The classical tall armoire was not appropriate.
 Boulle, always inclined to create furniture adapted to practical needs, develops around 1700 a model of low cabinets with many thin drawers.